rafaels88/pinfluence/README.md

 $ bundle
 ```

-After creating database user with database creation privilege, and
-configuring `.env.development`:
+After, you need to prepare your database for development and testing.

 ```bash
 $ bundle exec hanami db prepare
 $ HANAMI_ENV=test bundle exec hanami db prepare
 ```

 Now, run the tests.
-If everything is configured, all tests are going to pass.
+If everything is fine, all tests are going to pass.

 ```bash
 $ bundle exec rspec